 My wake-up call came when I was almost completely broke one day after paying all of my bills.
 It reached a point where I was making a lot less money, so I finally considered constructing a budget.
 When I began to look back at all of my gluttony, it finally hit me.

 One of my coworkers at the time had pointed out I was developing a little belly.
-Being athletic for most of my life, seeing the small-but-noticeable weight gain, was another wake-up call.
+Being athletic for most of my life, seeing the small-but-noticeable weight gain was another wake-up call.
 All of the oily foods, salt, and cholesterol had caught up to me.
 The journey back to a healthier lifestyle commenced.

-Now I spend anywhere from $100 to $150 on groceries every week as against $250 to $350 eating out.
+Now I spend anywhere from $100 to $150 on groceries every week as opposed to $250 to $350 eating out.
 And you can save even more using coupons through apps like SavingStar and Ibotta.
 If I keep this up for the next 40 years, I’m looking at a saving of at least a quarter of a million dollars.

 Further Reading: “4 Quick Steps to Slash Your Grocery Bills in Half”

-Plus, I eat abundantly and a lot more healthily.
+Plus, I eat abundantly and a lot more healthfully.
 I rarely go out to eat, even though I’m quite a big foodie.
 Cooking has been one of my passions that I had taught myself years ago.
 But like most of what we learn in college, it was either set aside or deemed unnecessary later.
 Now I’ve turned what I used to be too lazy to do into a peaceful time of jovial vibes.
 Various styles of cuisine from around the world are now on my to-do list.

 Health Is Wealth: How to Eat Well for Less

 Remind yourself that health is wealth, and that the best choice for you is cooking at home.
 Not only is it easier on your wallet, but it will also make for a longer, healthier life.